SaerTrial/Ext-fuzzware-experiment/05-fuzzing-uart-operating-mode/README.md

 ## Computation Resources
-Runtime: 24*8 hours on 8 instances.
+Runtime: 24*10 hours on 8 instances.
-RAM: 8GB RAM per parallel instance
+RAM: 8GB RAM per parallel instance.

 Estimated Run Time details:
 For this experiment, each of target is evaluted for 10 24-hour runs.